-As a way to communicate in a proactive manner regarding UNEXCUSED absences (as outlined above) the following notification will take place:
+Attendance is crucial.
+CLA is required by the state to report student attendance in minutes and hours.
+Students with an hourly attendance rate below 90% are at risk for retention regardless of final grades and being reported for educational neglect.
+As a way to communicate in a proactive manner regarding absences (as outlined above) the following notification will take place:

-- 5 UNEXCUSED absences= letter mailed to student address on file - 9 UNEXCUSED absences= letter mailed to student address on file - 10 UNEXCUSED absences= hotline call placed to Division of Family Services for educational neglect - 20 UNEXCUSED absences in a semester= Referral to the Truancy Office
+- 1st letter mailed to student address on file - 2nd letter mailed to student address on file and Home Visit - 3rd -hotline call placed to Division of Family Services for educational neglect - 4th in a semester= Referral to the Truancy Office